lSandor22/Excel-statistical-analysis/README.md

 Employs ANOVA to determine if there are significant differences in fuel efficiency across different drivetrain categories.

 Time Series Analysis:
-Analyzes the trend, seasonality, and other patterns in the hypothetical red deer population data from 1990 to 2023 using base ratios and chain-linked indices.
+Analyzes the red deer population data from 1990 to 2023 using base ratios and chain-linked indices.
 Calculates base ratios to measure relative changes in population and chain-linked indices to adjust for structural changes over time.

 Contingency Table Analysis:
-Examines the association between changes in the hypothetical big game population in 1990 and 2023.
+Examines the association between changes in the big game population in 1990 and 2023.
 Creates contingency tables and calculates measures of association like chi-square.

 Revenue Analysis: